 Last year, as in years past, Downtown New Jersey was the go-to resource for staff and board members of special improvement districts, main streets and municipal organizations engaged in economic development.
-Here are just some of the ways that we played a major role in helping downtown stakeholders recover from the horrific consequences of COVID-19 and chart a new path:
+Here are just some of the ways that we played a major role in helping downtown stakeholders recover from the ravages of COVID-19 and chart a new path:

-In 2021, we will continue our educational efforts to help our downtowns recover.
-We will be holding two conferences – an online event in January and (hopefully) an in-person conference in the Fall.
-And, of course, we will host more informative online forums and town halls.
-All throughout the year, Downtown New Jersey will continue to be the leading downtown resource in the state.
+In 2022, we will continue educational efforts to help our downtowns recover from COVID-19.
+We will be holding another virtual statewide conference and hope to present an in-person conference in the Fall.
+DNJ will host more informative online forums and town halls all throughout the year, and we will continue to be the leading downtown resource in the state.
 If your organization hasn’t joined Downtown New Jersey yet, I hope that you will consider becoming a member in 2022.
 I look forward to seeing all of our great downtown professionals participate with us this year and I wish everyone a wonderful 2022!

 Bob Zuckerman | President